RestorationsSOS.com - Fire and Water Damage Restoration

 - Assume anything touched by sewage or been close to sewage is contaminated.

-- Wash your hands frequently using disinfectants especially before eating.
+- Wash your hands frequently using disinfectants, especially before eating.

 - Take frequent showers in clean water and use disinfectant soap, nailbrushes, and clean towels.